Value of Support Groups

 When an individual is going through a challenging or traumatic time, family members and friends may sympathize, but they don’t always know what to say or the best ways to help.
 Doctors and health professionals may sometimes offer minor emotional support, but their primary focus is always medical.

-Support groups developed to bring individuals together who are dealing with similar difficult circumstances.
-That may be coping with a specific medical condition, such as cancer or dementia, a mental health issue like depression, anxiety, bereavement, or addiction, for example, caring for a family member or friend facing such a problem.
+Support groups were developed to bring individuals together who are dealing with similar difficult circumstances.
+That may be coping with a specific medical condition, such as cancer or dementia, an emotional health issue, like depression, anxiety, bereavement, or an addiction.
 Whatever issues you or a loved one are facing, though, the best medicine can often be the voice of individuals who have been there.

 A support group offers a safe place where you can get information that’s practical, constructive, and helpful.
-You’ll have the benefit of encouragement, and you’ll learn more about coping with your issues through shared experiences.
+You’ll have the benefit of expressing emotion, receiving encouragement, and learning more about coping with your issues through shared experiences.
 Hearing from others facing similar challenges can be a powerful experience because it can make you feel less alone in whatever is troubling you.
 In fact, there is almost nothing more powerful than hearing someone say, “I’ve been there.”

 While it’s perfectly normal to feel anxious or apprehensive about joining a support group, it can help to dispel some of the common myths and misconceptions about these groups and how they operate.

-Myths and misperceptions about support groupsIn some circles, there’s still a stigma associated with mental/emotional health problems, which extends to attending support groups for those problems.
-Some people see reaching out to others as a sign of weakness, while others believe confiding in others is a waste of time and won’t achieve anything.
+Below are example so of myths and misperceptions about support groupsIn some circles, there’s still a stigma associated with mental/emotional health issues, which extends to attending support groups for those issues.
+Some individuals see reaching out to others as a sign of weakness, while others believe confiding in others is a waste of time and won’t achieve anything.

 Myth: I will be required to share my story.
 Fact: In most groups, you can choose to speak (or not) when you feel comfortable doing so.